anthony-devarti/sylvan-safekeeper/README.md

-# sl-db
+# sylvan-safekeeper
-database for sylvan library
+database for sylvan library and backend business logic

 this is the backend for the project found here: https://github.com/anthony-devarti/sylvan-library